-A new large skep 80 cm tall and over 50 cm in diameter was made specially for the production of a new play, "The Low Road", now on at The Royal Court Theatre in London.
+A new large skep 80 cm tall and over 50 cm in diameter was made specially for the production of a new play, "The Low Road", at The Royal Court Theatre in London.
 The play was seen by critics on Wednesday 27th March.
 There was a range of reviews , the best probably being by Michael Billington in The Guardian.
-The skep is not mentioned in any of the reviews, possibly because it has relevance to the "coup de theatre" surprise at the end of the play.
+The skep is not mentioned in any of the reviews, possibly because it has relevance to the "coup de theatre" surprise at the end of the play when bee-like spacemen descend in a craft shaped like a skep and give their bleak opinion of mankind in New England in 1790.

 The big skep in the front of the photo of three skeps below was made specially for a production of "Humble Boy" that happened recently at the Arts Centre on Jersey, Channel islands, in March, 2013.